Home » Ingredients » Beef

 Assembling lasagna

-Once the béchamel sauce, meat sauce and pasta are prepared, it’s time to start assembling your Lasagna with Béchamel Sauce!
+Once the béchamel sauce, meat sauce, and pasta are prepared, it’s time to start assembling your lasagna with béchamel sauce!

+You will need a deep 9″ x 13″ baking dish.
 Start with a thin layer of red sauce to coat the bottom of the casserole dish.

 Then add on these layers (in this order):